 Planning Your Drive Along the Enchanted Highway

-To access the Enchanted Highway, head south from I-94 in western North Dakota at exit 72 in Gladstone.
+To access North Dakota’s Enchanted Highway, head south from I-94 at Exit 72 in Gladstone.
 While the highway is unmarked, the northern part of the road is labeled as 100 1/2 Avenue SW.

 Not only does this map show where to find each sculpture, but it also includes the distance between each stop along the way.